-This course counts toward the undergraduate concentration in Business, Energy, Environment, and Sustainability (BEES), and is limited to 20 students.
-There are no prerequisites for this course.
+This course counts toward the undergraduate concentration in Business, Energy, Environment, and Sustainability (BEES), and is limited to 30 students.
 Please note three additional important requirements:

 - 1. This course has a "No Drop" policy, which means that you are not permitted to drop the course once you have registered for the class. - 2.
 Upon acceptance into the course, students must complete and submit supplemental forms for the expedition component of the course including a health form, risk, and liability form and a gear list. - 3.
-In light of the ongoing pandemic, mandatory testing will be required before the Leadership Venture.
+We will adhere to all University policies regarding covid testing prior to the Venture.